How to Set Up ShipStation Shipping on WooCommerce

 What runs:

-The result: completeness climbs, rates stop disappearing, and you’re left with a short list of genuine unknowns instead of a catalog-wide guessing game.
+The result: completeness climbs, rates stop disappearing, and you’re left with a short list of genuine unknowns instead of a catalogue-wide guessing game.

-Recommend a box set from what you actually ship
+Recommend a shipping box set based on what you actually ship

-The situation: rates look high because parcels are quoted in oversized boxes nobody matched to the real catalog.
+The situation: shipping rates look high because parcels are quoted in oversized boxes that nobody matched to the real catalogue.
 A small item priced as if it ships in a large box shows the buyer an inflated number, and that number is often the difference between a completed order and a closed tab.

 What you type: “Analyze my last six months of orders and my catalog, recommend a box set that covers about 90% of what I ship, prefer USPS flat-rate boxes where they’d be cheaper for heavy items, show me the coverage table before applying anything, and keep my existing custom boxes.”